-The Prescription Supply Chain Resource Center combines structured and unstructured data to provide real-time insights on the global network the U.S. relies on for prescription drugs.
-In recent years, the U.S. has experienced shortages in drugs used to treat everything from viral infections to cardiovascular disease.
+The Prescription Supply Chain Dashboard combines structured and unstructured data to provide real-time insights on the global network the U.S. relies on for prescription drugs.

 What causes drug shortages?